 The County Office Recycling Program (CORP) was expanded in October 2011 and is now using a single-stream collection system similar to the County's curbside program.
-The program not collects from over 88 County and some State facilities located in the County Offices were equipped with new single-stream containers.
-An educational and awareness global email was distributed electronically to County personnel and a newly designed single-stream CORP program poster was strategically placed within office buildings.
-In Calendar year 2015 over 265 tons of recyclables were collected from these facilities.
-In addition to the single stream program, approximately 1,000 pounds of used toner cartridges are also collected in County facilities for reuse and recycling.
-During this planning period, the DoE plans on providing new interior sideby-side 33 gallon sized recycling receptacles and 23 gallon sized trash receptacles throughout the County offices.
-These containers will be paired to encourage more recycling and less refuse disposal and will be branded, color coded, clearly labeled and will provide for a consistency in identifiable recycling versus trash disposal in an aesthetically pleasing manner.
-Furthermore, the DoE plans on providing new exterior recycling receptacles at the entry ways of the County buildings.
+The program now collects from over 89 County and some State facilities located in the County Offices were equipped with new single-stream containers.
+An educational and awareness global email was distributed electronically to County personnel and a newly designed singlestream CORP program poster was strategically placed within office buildings.
+In CY2019, 246 tons of recyclables were collected from these facilities.
+In addition to the single stream program, approximately 1,280 pounds of used toner cartridges were collected in County facilities for reuse and recycling.
+In 2016, DoE began the roll out of 33 and 23 gallon-sized interior receptacles followed by exterior receptacles in 2018 throughout the County offices.
+These containers are paired to encourage more recycling and less refuse disposal and are branded, color coded, clearly labeled and provide consistency in identifiable recycling versus trash disposal in an aesthetically pleasing manner.
 Prior to this planning period, many County buildings lacked exterior recycling collection containers, due to financial constraints.
 Posters, Town Hall meetings, Tuesday Tips global email, and other forms of outreach will be part of the CORP new receptacles education and awareness campaign to boost recycling participation and the recycling rate and reduce and or eliminate contamination within the recycling program.